fakeJQ/applied-dl/README.md

-# Applied Deep Learning @ Columbia
+# Applied Deep Learning

-A collection of materials for a new course being taught in Spring 2019.
+A collection of materials for a new course being taught at Columbia in Spring 2019.
 Work in progress.

 ## Syllabus and FAQ
 Links: \[ [PDF](https://github.com/random-forests/applied-dl/blob/master/syllabus.pdf) \]